wonderfan/test/blockchain/routine.md

 The work stealing strategy the Go scheduler looks for any logical underutilized processor and steals some processing time for the runnable goroutines to execute.

+## Go Runtime

+Within the Go source code, we can see the runtime source by looking at https://golang.org/src/runtime/.
+The runtime package contains operations that interact with the Go runtime.
+This package is used to control things such as goroutines, garbage collection, reflection, and scheduling, which are all functions that are essential to the operation of the language.
+Within the runtime package, we have many environment variables that help us change the runtime behavior of Go executables.

+GODEBUG is the controller of the variables and is used for debugging within the Go runtime.
+This variable contains a list of name=val key-value pairs, separated by commas.
+These named variables are used to tune the output of the debugging information the binary will return.
+One of the nice things about this variable is that the runtime allows you to apply this directly to a precompiled binary, rather than invoking it at build time.
+This is nice because it allows you to debug a binary that has already been built (and potentially already causing harm in a production environment).